reedlabotz/AfterClass/writing/senior_thesis.md

 Three separate services began offering MOOCs in 2012 starting with the extremely popular course by Sebastian Thrun and Peter Norvig with an enrollment of 160,000 students[^4].
 The first two websites, Udacity and Coursera, began offering courses in April 2012 and currently have one million and 750,000 members respectively.
 One key difference in the two sites is that Udacity courses are taught by people as individuals, while Coursera courses are offered as part of a partnership with universities.
 A third similar website, edX, opened registration in Fall 2012 as a partnership between MIT and Harvard with participation from several other Universities to offer MOOCs.

 Discussions of the impact that MOOCs will have on education and educational institutions have appeared repeatedly in the New York Times[^1][^5][^6], all concluding that the "lower-tier colleges, already facing resistance over high tuition may have trouble convincing students that their courses are worth the price"[^5].
-The Chronicle of Higher Education speculates about the future of MOOCs and their impact on the "credit monopoly" held by educational institutions, "Someone scoring in the top 1 percent of students in a course bought by a world-famous scholar and endorsed by a world-famous university deserves no credit, while some slacker freshman who ekes out a C deserves four credits?"[^7].
+The Chronicle of Higher Education speculates about the future of MOOCs and their impact on the "credit monopoly" held by educational institutions, "Someone scoring in the top 1 percent of students in a course taught by a world-famous scholar and endorsed by a world-famous university deserves no credit, while some slacker freshman who ekes out a C deserves four credits?"[^7].
 The Economist questions the value of a traditional university education with soaring tuition prices, predicting that "universities will come under pressure to move to something more like a "buffet" arrangement, under which they will accept credits from each other--and from students who take courses at home"[^8].

 MOOCs began in technical areas, but their popularity quickly has lead to them spreading to many different areas of study including statistics, chemistry, and poetry.
 These non-technical topics presented extra challenges, such as written homework responses that cannot be graded by machine and discussions that required student participation.
 These courses have introduced a crowd-sourcing approach which uses the students in the class as graders of each others' homework and adopted new types of multi-person video conferencing such as Google Hangouts to allow more meaningful student participation in discussions.